didiforgithub/fa-blog/src/content/blog/Academic Cycle.md

 Individuals with commendable credentials frequently exhibit reluctance to embark on new endeavors, as innovation inherently involves elements of probability.
 This reluctance ultimately diminishes the potential for innovation itself, necessitating proactive engagement before assessment; one cannot ascertain what lies beyond a closed door without first opening it.

-Fleming's discovery of penicillin did not result from intentional experimentation; rather, it emerged during his systematic inquiries while he maintained a vigilant awareness of unexpected outcomes.
-Within the realm of academia, the principle of undertaking action prior to achieving perfection is regarded as fundamental.
-Individuals who await "inspiration" or the "ideal moment" frequently accomplish little to nothing.
-As Einstein remarked, "I have no special talent.
-I am only passionately curious."
-This relentless curiosity drove him to engage in continuous experimentation rather than defer his efforts in search of inspiration.
+Fleming's discovery of penicillin was not intentional, but rather due to his initial experimentation and vigilant observation of unexpected phenomena.
+In academic circles, acting before achieving perfection is a fundamental principle.
+Those who wait for 'inspiration to strike' or the 'perfect moment' often achieve nothing.
+As Einstein said, 'I have no special talent.
+I am only passionately curious.'
+This curiosity drove him to experiment continuously, rather than waiting for inspiration.

 ### 3.3.2 Record Everything